 The Group actively manages its operating cash flows and availability of funding so as to ensure that all repayment and funding needs are met.
-Based on the cash flow forecast prepared and the availability of funds through credit facilities (includes unutilised credit facilities and new credit facilities applied), the Board of Directors has determined that the Group will have sufficient liquidity for its working capital and financial obligations as and when they fall due.
+Based on the cash flow forecast prepared and the availability of funds through positive operating cash flow and available credit facilities (includes unutilised credit facilities and new credit facilities applied), the Board of Directors has determined that the Group will have sufficient liquidity for its working capital and financial obligations as and when they fall due.